gem/oq-irmt-qgis/svir/help/source/02_definitions.rst

 layers and how these layers are displayed in a map.
 It is the main QGIS datafile.
-A *layer* is the mechanism used to display geographic datasets in the QGIS software, and layers provide the data that is manipulated within the IRMT\@.
+A *layer* is the mechanism used to display geographic datasets in the QGIS software, and layers provide the data that is manipulated within the IRMT.
 Each layer references a specific dataset and specifies how that dataset is portrayed within the map.
 The standard layer format for the IRMT is the ESRI Shapefile [ESRI1998]_ which can be imported within the QGIS software using the default *add data* functionality, or layers